 “Don’t over shampoo.
 The natural oils help tame the unwanted frizz, especially with the summer humidity.
 [The oilier the hair, the less frizz you will have because of oil’s conditioning properties.]
 Rinse your hair without shampoo to get rid of the sweat and just to refresh the hair.” — Marcus Francis, Julianne Moore’s hairstylist

 “I use the ultimate anti-humidity product cocktail.
-My secret is to combine Virtue Moisture Defining Whip with Virtue Un-Frizz Cream.” — Xavier Valasquez, stylist at Serge Normant at John Frieda New York
+My secret is to combine Virtue Moisture Defining Whip with Virtue Un-Frizz Cream.” — Xavier Valasquez, a stylist at Serge Normant at John Frieda New York

 “If you have hair that has a tendency to get frizzy, it really helps to not wash your hair often.
 Over-washing can lead to dryness, which can lead to even more frizz.
-When you do wash, it’s important that you’re using the right shampoo and conditioner to help minimize the frizz problem.” — Buddy Porter, stylist at Mèche Salon in Beverly Hills
+When you do wash, it’s important that you’re using the right shampoo and conditioner to help minimize the frizz problem.” — Buddy Porter, a stylist at Mèche Salon in Beverly Hills

 “Less washing, more cold rinsing.
 We tend to over-wash hair, which leaves it dry and leaves the cuticle open.
 I tell my clients to cut back on washing.
 Rotate between shampooing and rinsing every other time you’re in the shower.
 I like to condition my ends and rinse with cold water.” — Ericka Verrett, Miranda Kerr’s hairstylist